 Facing my deepest fear during my first summer at sleep away camp changed my life forever.
 It could change yours or your kid's life.

 You've got nothing to fear.
-How many times have you heard these overused, dime-store words of wisdom, courtesy of Franklin D. Roosevelt, and dismissed them without a second thought?
-Too many times to count, if fear is your constant companion.
+How many times have you heard these overused Franklin D. Roosevelt words of wisdom and dismissed them outright?
+Probably too many times to count, if fear is your constant companion.
 Before facing my deepest fear, it was my go-to emotion for making any decision, big or small.

 In the summer of 1971, my first time at sleep away camp, my deepest fear was, ironically enough, a fear of the deep.